MuzahidurSaim/Ecommerce_Website_MuzahidurRahmanSaim/README.md

     - we have to get the ip address for "cart" page since, there will be many orders from many users at the same time

 # part-25
 ## section-01
+    - go to --> functions/common_function.php
+    - create a new function --> cart()
+    - change all the "Add to Cart" --> link it to the "add_to_cart" command of the index.php file/page
+    - call the function "cart()" anywhere from the --> index.php

+# part-26
+## section-01